oarepo/rfcs/docs/0008-communities-backend.md

 It explores and defines ways, in which the existing [invenio-communities](https://github.com/inveniosoftware/invenio-communities) module and other related Invenio modules can be used to implement our use-cases.

+##### Discussion:

+- Are there any other use-cases for communities?
+- Is it possible to have more models (that member can choose from when submitting record) in a Community?
+- Can Community owner restrict models that can be available in his Community?
+> Models should be independent of Communities, Community owner can choose which ones are available for its members

+- When a Community **SHOULD** be created?
+  1. Access to records should be at some time restricted just to the team.
+  2. Custom record curation and access policies are needed.

+- When a Community **SHOULD NOT** be created?
+  1. Only a simple open-access publishing is required by individual persons, without a need for any curation of records.
+This use-case should end in `General` catch-all Community.
+  2. I want to share my record only with a single individuals (e.g. my publisher, supervisor), without any needs for curation workflows.
+For these use-cases, record access sharing feature may be sufficient.
+  3. Only a grouping of records under some name is required (without the needs for any of the Community roles or workflows).
+For these use-cases, adding some grouping label (e.g. `series`) in the record's metadata may be sufficient.
+  4. Grouping of records by discipline is needed.
+These use-cases should be handled by specialized disciplinary repositories.

+- Should we require a curator to be assigned before creating Community?
+> There must always be atleast the Community owner.
+> There must be a designated curator, if DOI assignments are needed.

 ## Motivation

 #### 1. General user